Best Law Student Cover Letter Samples (Email Examples)

 Conclusion

-To conclude the law student cover letter, mention any attached documents.
-This should then be followed by an appreciation message for reviewing your cover letter.
+To conclude the letter, mention any attached documents.
+This should then be followed by an appreciation message for reviewing it.
 Next, provide your phone number or email and let the recipient know you are available for an interview.
-Afterwards, sign off the law student cover letter using a formal complimentary close like “Respectfully Yours” and sign the document appropriately.
+Afterward, sign it off using a formal complimentary close like “Respectfully Yours” and sign the document appropriately.

 [Date]